vitaly-t/decomment/README.md

 ## Performance

-In terms of the performance, this library is as fast as it gets, in part because it makes no use of regular expressions.
+This library uses [esprima] to guarantee correct processing for regular expressions.

-For example, it churns through [AngularJS 1.5 Core](https://code.angularjs.org/1.5.0-rc.0/angular.js) (1.1MB ~ 30,000 lines of JavaScript) in under 200ms.
+As an example of performance, this library can process [AngularJS 1.5 Core](https://code.angularjs.org/1.5.0-rc.0/angular.js) in under 200ms.
+That's 1.1MB ~ 30,000 lines of JavaScript, with over 100 regular expressions in it.

 ## API